 This coverage provides payment based on the cost to repair or replace the damaged property at the time of loss, if actually replaced.

 This coverage provides payment for your legal liability because of bodily injury or property damage caused by an accident to which the coverage applies.

-In addition, it may provide for the payment of your defense against these claims or suits.
+In addition, it may provide for the payment of your legal defense arising from these claims or suits.

-This coverage pays medical expenses up to the limits in the policy for people who are on your premises with your permission and are accidentally injured.
+This coverage pays medical expenses up to the limits in the policy for people who are on your premises with your permission and are accidentally injured from a covered loss.

 While State Farm Renters policy provides coverage for common causes of loss, it does not provide coverage for every loss.